r31gN/simpply/README.md

 # simpply

 A simple state management library for React app, built on top of the Context &amp; Hooks APIs.
-Now with TypeScript support.

 ### Table of contents